Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Spin-Momentum Locking

-The physical origin of the breakdown terms resides in that the polarization of the transversal EM field is defined on the plane perpendicular to the wavevector.
-At the same time, it is the in-plane component of the EM field that is relevant in the interaction with the holey metasurface.
-Thus, in general, an EM circularly polarized wave (with respect to its wavevector) has an elliptical projection onto the planar surface.
-It is thus described as a combination of the two circular polarizations with respect to the surface normal.
+The physical origin of the breakdown terms resides in that the polarization of the transversal EM field is defined on the plane {\it perpendicular to the wave vector}.
+However, the in-plane component (i.e. \textit{perpendicular to the surface normal}) of the EM field is the relevant one in the interaction with the holey metasurface.
+This mismatch results in the EM wave being elliptically polarized and thus described by a combination of the two circular polarizations with respect to the propagation direction.

-Mathematically, for a PEC, the breakdown term is maximum for waves with $q_{mz}=0$, while for a real metal, this occurs when the Bragg mode coincides with the SPP of the flat surface.
+Mathematically, for a PEC, the breakdown term is maximum for waves with $q_{mz}=0$, while for a real metal, this occurs when the Bragg mode coincides with the SPP \textit{of the flat surface}.
 Considering SML breakdown terms is thus essential when surface resonances are excited (spoof SPPs in the case of a PEC, SPPs of the corrugated surface in the case of a real metal \cite{pendry2004mimicking}).